-Our round trip driving tour to Terenegganu and Kelantan covered a total distance of some 1,350 Km.
+Our round trip driving tour to Terengganu and Kelantan covered a total distance of some 1,350 Km.
 We passed through Pahang and stopped for our first break in Bentong before proceeding to Kuala Gandah Elephant Conservation Centre to look at the elephants.

 We spent a night at Cukai (now renamed Kemaman) which was our first stop in Terengganu.
 From Cukai, we took the coastal road passing through Kerteh, Paka, Dungun, Marang and then to Kuala Terengganu.
 After two nights in Terengganu, we moved on to Kota Bharu in Kelantan.
-The trip actually ended after two days stay in Kota Bharu.
+The trip ended after two days stay in Kota Bharu.

 Since the distance from Kota Bharu to KL is 440 Km which could be too demanding to drive at one go, we decided to take a break and spend a night in Gua Musang.
 From Kota Bharu to Gua Musang, we also took a detour to Rantau Panjang, a border town at the Thai border at the northern boundary of Kelantan.